YashSaxena75/ExcellenceTechnologies/README.md

                     "alert"

 3.  run the app.js script present in **src** folder , node app.js
-4.  use /add to a new Candidate Details
+4.  use /add to add a new Candidate Details
 5 . use /fround to check average and highest score for first round
 6.  use /sround to check avergae and highest score for the second round 7 . use /tround to check avergae and highest score for the third round